rm-hull/skull-canyon/README.md

 ## BIOS Settings
 BIOS & firmware updates available from: https://downloadcenter.intel.com/product/89187/Intel-NUC-Kit-NUC6i7KYK

+### Fast Boot
+Enabling fast boot means that there is no straightforward way to get to the BIOS settings, as the splash screen with F2 / F7 / etc options is skipped entirely.
+With the machine powered off, press and hold the power button for 3-4 seconds then release.
+You should see a menu appear listing various options, one of which is BIOS Setup (press F2).

 ### Blink Codes and Beep Codes
 The power LED on the Intel® NUC blinks in a pattern if an error occurs during POST.
 Intel NUC products that include a front panel audio jack produce an audible beep pattern